Understanding Torque in Strength Training

 • Load: The dumbbell (or any external weight in your hand)

-When your forearm is horizontal (i.e., at a 90-degree elbow angle), the lever arm is the longest, creating maximum torque and therefore making the middle of a bicep curl feel the hardest.
+When your forearm is horizontal (i.e., at a 90-degree elbow angle), the lever arm is the longest, creating maximum torque and therefore making the middle of a biceps curl feel the hardest.
 As you raise or lower the weight, the lever arm shortens, reducing torque and making the movement easier.

 Example 2: The Squat